abrennec/tbag_2021/readme.md

 ## Evaluation and Grading

-In order to **pass the course**, you need to participate in the two term projects at least.
-All solutions have to be submitted to GitHub to be considered for an evaluation.
+In order to **pass the course**, you need to submit the final exercies.
+Note that the term projects are used to prepare the final exercise.

 For CTech students there will be a **grade**.
 The grade will be based on the grades received for the term projects and the final exercise.

 ### Grading Breakdown <!-- omit in toc -->

-* 10 pts - Excellent work
 * 40 pts - Term projects
-  * 20 pts Audio project (due 30 Nov, scope: 1 working day, time hours)
+  * 20 pts Audio project (due 5th session, scope: 1 working day)
-  * 20 pts Graphics project (due 1 Feb, scope: 1 working day)
+  * 20 pts Graphics project (due 10th session, scope: 1 working day)
-* 50 pts - Final exercise (due end of winter term, scope 2-3 working days, time hours)
+* 50 pts - Final exercise (due end of winter term, scope 2-3 working days)

-Extra points can be awarded for excellent work or additional tasks.
+* 5 - 10 pts can be awarded for excellence of work and high quality  submissions.

 ### Grading criteria <!-- omit in toc -->